dlebansais/Wrist/Doc/errors.md

 *BorderDecoration must have one nested item.*

 A BorderDecoration is used to decorate one item.
 This error is issued if the BorderDecoration has no nested item.
 You can use the Empty component to fix it.

+## WTE00208

+The Wrist console must be run with a valid input folder, output folder, the name of a home page and that of a color theme.
+The input folder contains subdirectories such as 'page', 'area'... and some of these contain Xaml files.

+This error is issued when the console fails to process one of the files in the 'dynamic' subfolder.

+## WTE00209

+*Missing dynamic property name.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case the property name is missing.

+## WTE00210

+*Invalid dynamic property type 'x'.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case the property name is found but the type is bad.
+Only `boolean` is allowed.

+## WTE00211

+*Expected operator, integer constant or object property.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case a line could not be parsed as an operator (ex: AND), an integer constant, or the property of an object using the `object`.`property` syntax.

+## WTE00212

+*Operand not following an operator.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case an operand was found without an operator expecting it.

+## WTE00213

+*Dynamic property 'x' with no expression.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case the property name and types were found, but not operators or expressions.

+## WTE00214

+*Dynamic property 'x' not completely specified.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case the property name and types were found, but some operator is missing an operand.

+## WTE00215

+*Indentation expected.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case an operator or expression has no indentation.

+## WTE00216

+*Expression partially indented.*

+A dynamic property consist of a name and type separated by a colon, and followed by lines of operators or expressions.

+In this case an operator or expression is indented, but not with the same number of spaces than other lines.
+For example, other lines use multiple of 4 space but the guilty line has an indentation not multiple of 4.

+## WTE00217

+*Dynamic file not found.*

+A dynamic file in the 'dynamic' folder with the same name as the page is expected.